|

 Eliot Moss [mail, web]

-is a Professor in the Department of Computer Science at the
+is Professor Emeritus in the Manning College of Information and Computer Sciences at the

 University of Massachusetts Amherst.
 He received a BSEE in 1975,